 Under the rules, each manufacturer is assigned an individual target to take account of the nature of their fleet and their past cuts.

 But making less-polluting cars is costly and restricts profit margins, which is why Germany sought ways to delay meeting the stricter rules.

-Member states last week rejected a German plan that would have allowed automakers to carry over credits to pollute accrued before the new rules kick in 2020.
+Member states last week rejected a German plan that would have allowed automakers to carry over credits to pollute accrued before the new rules kick in in 2020.